zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST otherwise continue automatically after verifying test results
 - You MUST follow the Build Output Management practices defined in the Best Practices section

-#### 4.3 Review, Refactor, and Optimize
+#### 4.3 Review and Refactor Implementation

-If the implementation is complete, proceed with review of the implementation to identify opportunities for simplification or improvement.
+If the implementation is complete, proceed with a self-review of the implementation code to identify opportunities for simplification or improvement.

 **Constraints:**
-- You MAY reply to user review threads with a concise response
-  - You MUST keep your response to less than 3 sentences

 - You MUST check that all tasks are complete before proceeding
   - if tests fail, you MUST identify the issue and implement a fix
   - if builds fail, you MUST identify the issue implement a fix